 Let’s get one thing straight

-The process of taking an idea such as a New Year’s Resolution and implementing it out of motivation is essentially falsehood.
+The process of taking an idea, such as a New Year’s Resolution, and implementing it out of motivation is essentially a falsehood.

 “I’m going to start hitting the gym x3 a week”, “Carbs are out of my diet today, and I’ll stop drinking so much beer and soda.” — Have you personally ever noticed yourself saying similar sayings at the start of a new season or after watching an inspirational video?

-See our bodies are designed to become increasingly good at repetitive behaviors that we train into our actions on a daily basis.
-According to the Harvard Business Review, about 40-45% of what we perceive to be decisions we make are actually habits themselves.
+Our bodies are designed to become increasingly proficient at repetitive behaviors that we train into our actions daily.
+According to the Harvard Business Review, about 40-45% of what we perceive to be decisions we make are habits themselves.

-With the way and wiring of the brain, behaviors and our thoughts begin at the front of the brain in the Pre-Frontal Cortex, but, as they begin to move farther back in the brain into the basal ganglia that’s where the automatic habits begin to take control.
+With the way and wiring of the brain, behaviors and our thoughts originate in the prefrontal cortex at the front of the brain.
+However, as they move farther back into the brain, into the basal ganglia, that’s where automatic habits begin to take control.

 Cue > Routine > Reward

-Just like something as ingrained as brushing your teeth before bed, taking the grime from your teeth and making way for a fresh minty taste and tingle of cleanliness sensation, has been trained into your daily routine (hopefully for the sake of those around you).
-So can you train other good routines into your already existing daily framework.
+Just like something as ingrained as brushing your teeth before bed, taking the grime from your teeth and making way for a fresh, minty taste and a tingle of cleanliness, has been trained into your daily routine (hopefully for the sake of those around you).
+So, can you train other good routines into your already existing daily framework?

 Teeth feel slimy > Brush teeth > Feel minty fresh